Developers are smart. They can see through your ads and fluffy marketing content.

 - Provide a Value

 Now that you know them, what could they benefit from you doing?
-Sometimes this is a network introduction or other times its scheduling a 1:1 with your product team with them.
+Sometimes this is a network introduction or other times its scheduling a 1:1 with your product team.
 It could even be as simple as a social share.
 Find something that is impactful for them, but easy for you to implement.

 - Make the Ask